 The Company believes that its policies and practices comply with California law and that the Varela and Main actions are not appropriate for class treatment.
-The Company intends to vigorously defend these actions; however, at this time, it is not possible to predict whether the Main or Varela action ultimately will be permitted to proceed as a class, and no assurances can be given that the Company will be successful in its defense of either action on the merits or otherwise.
+The Company intends to vigorously defend these actions; however, at this time, it is not possible to predict whether the Varela or Main action ultimately will be permitted to proceed as a class, and no assurances can be given that the Company will be successful in its defense of either action on the merits or otherwise.
 Similarly, at this time the Company cannot estimate either the size of any potential class or the value of the claims asserted in the Varela and Main actions.
-For these reasons, the Company is unable to estimate any potential loss or range of loss in either matter; however, if the Company is not successful in its defense efforts, the resolution of either action could have a material adverse effect on the Company's financial statements as a whole.
+For these reasons, the Company is unable to estimate any potential loss or range of loss in either matter; however, if the Company is not successful in its defense efforts, the resolution of either action could have a material adverse effect on the Company's consolidated financial statements as a whole.

 On May 31, 2013, a lawsuit entitled Judith Wass v.
-Dolgen Corp, LLC (Case No. 13PO-CC00039) was filed in the Circuit Court of Polk County, Missouri.
-The Wass plaintiff seeks to proceed collectively on behalf of a nationwide class of similarly situated non-exempt store employees who allegedly were not properly paid for certain breaks in violation of the Fair Labor Standards Act ("FLSA").
+Dolgen Corp, LLC (Case No. 13PO-CC00039) ("Wass") was filed in the Circuit Court of Polk County, Missouri.
+The Wass plaintiff seeks to proceed collectively on behalf of a nationwide class of similarly situated non-exempt store employees who allegedly were not properly paid for certain breaks in violation of the FLSA.
 The Wass plaintiff seeks back wages (including overtime), injunctive and declaratory relief, liquidated damages, pre- and post-judgment interest, and attorneys' fees and costs.

 On July 11, 2013, the Company removed this action to the United States District Court for the Western District of Missouri (Case No. 6:113-cv-03267-JFM).
 The Company filed its Answer on July 18, 2013.
-The court ordered the parties to mediate this action on or before December 6, 2013.
-There are no other pending deadlines at this time.
+The plaintiff's motion for conditional certification is due to be filed on or before February 3, 2014.
+The Company's response is due to be filed on or before March 5, 2014.

 Similarly, on July 2, 2013, a lawsuit entitled Rachel Buttry and Jennifer Peters v.
 Dollar General Corp.
-(Case no. 3:13-cv-00652) ("Buttry") was filed in the Middle District of Tennessee.
+(Case no. 3:13-cv-00652) ("Buttry") was filed in the United States District Court for the Middle District of Tennessee.
 The Buttry plaintiffs seek to proceed on a nationwide collective basis under the FLSA and as a statewide class under Tennessee law on behalf of non-exempt store employees who allegedly were not properly paid for certain breaks.
 The Buttry plaintiffs seek back wages (including overtime), injunctive and declaratory relief, liquidated damages, compensatory and economic damages, "consequential" and "incidental" damages, pre-judgment and post-judgment interest, and attorneys' fees and costs.

 The Company filed its Answer on August 7, 2013.
-The plaintiff's motion for conditional certification is due to be filed on or before December 20, 2013.
-The plaintiff's motion for class certification is due to be filed on or before September 22, 2014.
+The plaintiffs' motion for conditional certification of their FLSA claims is due to be filed on or before December 20, 2013.
+The

+Company's response to that motion is due to be filed on or before March 3, 2014.
+The plaintiffs' motion for certification of their statewide claims is due to be filed on or before September 22, 2014.
 The court has set this matter for trial on February 17, 2015.